MohammadAmin-2001/custom-keycloak/doc/readme.md

 ## Providers

-`mvn package` will create a jar file. copy `keycloak-2fa-email-authenticator.jar` to `keycloak/providers/` directory.
+`mvn package` will create a jar file. copy `keycloak-custom-email-ip-time.jar` to `keycloak/providers/` directory.

 If you are Dockerized keycloak then copy to `/opt/jboss/keycloak/standalone/deployments/` directory.